m4ttsch/omscs-notes-notes/information-security/wireless-and-mobile-security.md

 Android apps can announce the permissions that they require, and users can approve these permissions at install time.
 Notably, Android apps can ask for very powerful permissions.

 All iOS apps have the same set of basic permissions.
-If an app needs to access system resources or data - such as the user’s address book - user approval is required at the first access request.
+If an app needs to access system resources or data - such as the user's address book - user approval is required at the first access request.
 In general, iOS apps have limited permissions.

 ## Code Signing
 Android also takes a very different approach than iOS in terms of code signing.
 In particular, all Android apps are self-signed by developers.
 A developer can create a public key, self-sign it to create a certificate, and then use the key to sign apps.